When it comes to wolf vs. Husky differences, sometimes there can be slight.

 A husky is a dog, and a wolf is a wolf.
 It’s their shared ancestry that makes them look so similar.

-But what does the history of the wolf and the husky look like, what ancestry do they share, and what’s the difference between them?
+But what does the history of the wolf and the husky look like?

-Today we will answer all of these questions and more, so let’s not waste another minute.
+Today we will dig deeper and answer all of this questions and more, so let’s not waste another minute.

 Is Husky a wolf?
 No.